The Main Deck

-This is one of the oldest facilities in camp, built by the Army during World War II.
+This is one of the oldest facilities in camp, built by the Merchant Marine during World War II.
 This building serves as our primary large group meeting room, capable of seating more than 270 occupants.
 Dimmensions of main room: 40' x 34'.
 Around the building there are several side rooms which are used as small seminar rooms for study groups.
-In the back part of the Main Deck we have our Snack Shack which is our general store.
+On the back side of the Main Deck is the Snack Shack, our general store.
 T-shirts, sweatshirts, candy, drinks, postcards, books, are all available for our guests.
-We also offer various toiletries and necessities like instant cameras, film, flashlights, batteries, toothbrushes, toothpaste, prepaid calling cards, etc.
+We also offer various toiletries and necessities like flashlights, batteries, toothbrushes, etc.

-Located behind the Main Deck with a commanding view of the ocean, this classroom has canvass panels that can be propped out for maximum ventilation.
-Room can be set classroom style for up to 30 people.
+Located behind the Main Deck with a commanding view of the ocean, this classroom has canvas panels that can be propped out for maximum ventilation.
+This room can be set classroom style for up to 30 people.

 Interior of both Elderberry and Sea Dahlia are identical and can be configured as a breakout seminar space with tables and chairs or set up theater style with rows of chairs facing a lecturn.
 Flat screen TV and DVD available upon request.